digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-model.rst

    - ``now <- getTime`` fetches the current time on the ledger.

      .. note::
-        In a dev environment without an active ledger, the `getTime <https://docs.daml.com/concepts/time.html>`_ function returns the epoch time, January 1, 1970.
+        In a dev environment without an active ledger, the :doc:`getTime </concepts/time>` function returns the epoch time, January 1, 1970.
 This happens because the ledger is not active and cannot fetch the system time.
-In a Daml application deployed to an active ledger, getTime fetches the current ledger time, which reflects the time that the ledger itself is using.
+In a Daml application deployed to an active ledger, ``getTime`` fetches the current ledger time, which reflects the time that the ledger itself is using.

-   - ``assertMsg`` `asserts <https://docs.daml.com/daml/stdlib/Prelude.html#function-da-internal-assert-assertmsg-31545>`_ the current time is less than the time of the expiresAt value.
-The assertion fails and the transaction is aborted if the value of now is later than or equal to the time value of expiresAt.
+   - ``assertMsg`` `asserts <https://docs.daml.com/daml/stdlib/Prelude.html#function-da-internal-assert-assertmsg-31545>`_ the current time is less than the time of the ``expiresAt`` value.
+The assertion fails and the transaction is aborted if the value of ``now`` is later than or equal to the time value of ``expiresAt``.
    - ``unlockAndRemoveObservers`` removes the receiver.
 When the receiver rejects the offer they are no longer a stakeholder in the transaction and have no need to observe the contract.
 The function call also unlocks the credits reserved for the transaction.

-At this point, the extension features a new template, RejectedTransferOffer, that allows for a rejection reason.
-It also implements a new choice, RejectWithReason within the TransferOffer template, which takes a reason and creates the RejectedTransferOffer contract.
+At this point, the extension features a new template, ``RejectedTransferOffer``, that allows for a rejection reason.
+It also implements a new choice, ``RejectWithReason`` within the ``TransferOffer`` template, which takes a reason and creates the ``RejectedTransferOffer`` contract.

 Canton needs to be stopped and the caches cleared to ensure the model rebuilds properly.